-Our own 'social mapping' platform
+Our original 'social mapping' platform

-Open Green Map was designed and built for and by Green Map Makers!
+the Open Green Map was designed and built for and by Green Map Makers!

-Our sincere thanks to the dedicated staff and volunteers who developed this unique platform, and the hundreds of mapmakers and donors who helped us maintain it as a community resource.
-We are hopeful that the spirit it engendered will live on in our era of platform diversity.
-Soon, a new dynamic ‘map of the maps’ will help us share this movement’s evolution, as will the Stories generated and shared by local Green Map Makers.
+Our sincere thanks to the dedicated team at GIS Collective, Bogdan Szabo, Ciprian Samoila and Alexandra Casapu who built OGM2 (see their FOSS4G presentation voluntarily developing this unique platform, and the hundreds of mapmakers and donors who will help us maintain it as a community resource.
+We are hopeful that the spirit Open Green Map platforms have engendered will live on through the Open Green Maps, and theStories generated and shared by local Green Map Makers.